- Make your bed. Every damn morning.

 - Say yes, but learn to say no.

 I used to live life saying no. No, I don’t want to go to the party where I know two people.
 No, I don’t want to cook dinner tonight or tomorrow or ever.
 Hell no I don’t want to fly in an airplane alone!!
 But then I started saying yes.
 Sure I’ll cook dinner tonight and invite friends over to enjoy with me.
 Hell yeah I’ll go rock climbing.
 I mean, I guess I’ll go to the party when I hardly know the person who invited me.
 Saying yes allowed me to learn to love cooking.
-Learn to enjoy the peacefulness of travelling alone.
+Learn to enjoy the peacefulness of traveling alone.
 It made me to learn to take risks and make friends and find the meaning of being open with my soul.
 But sometimes, at 9pm on a Friday night after a long day of work, it’s ok to say no. It’s okay to eat Chinese for dinner and ditch saying yes to those plans.
 You are not expected to be available every hour and it’s important to have those nights to yourself.
 Put on the crewneck you should have thrown away five years ago.
 Eat the questionable Chinese takeout in bed.
 Listen to your fav playlist while doing cross stitch and rearranging your entire room while drinking wine and getting distracted every five minutes.
 (No this isn’t my life.
 Okay maybe it is.)

 - Mail cards.